plaans/aries/README.md

  - `model`: Core data structures for representing variables, values, literal and problems.
  - `solver`: Implementation of combinatorial solvers with capabilities from SAT, SMT and CSP solvers.
 The solver provides an interface that accepts additional reasoners.
  - `tnet`: Implementations related to temporal networks.
- - `planning`: A crate that supports manipulating and solving AI PLanning problems.
+ - `planning`: A crate that supports manipulating and solving AI Planning problems.
  - `sat`: A thin wrapper around the `solver` crate that implements a sat executable that solves problems from CNF files.
  - `apps`: A set of binaries that exploit various capabilities of the other crates.